namantam1/x86-assembly/README.md

 - `%eip`: Instruction pointer register
 - `%eflags`: status register

-Depending on the CPU architecture, each register can hold either 32-bit or 64-bit data.
-Since we can't save all data in registers as there are a fixed number of registers in the CPU.
+Depending on the CPU architecture, each register can hold either `32-bit` or `64-bit` data.
+Since we can't save all variables in registers as there are a fixed number of registers in the CPU.

 RAM enters the picture at this point.
 Data can be kept in RAM and pointed to a register using its RAM address.
 As a result, during program execution, data may transfer from RAM to CPU and, following processing, may return to RAM.